Know the Laws: Texas

 Yes.
 If you request it, the court can remove from the protective order the address and phone number of:

-- your home (the order will only state the county you live in);
+- your home (the order will only state the county in which you live);

 - your workplace; and